 Core Concepts: Chemistry contains dozens of high-interest videos that bring the content to life and support visual learners.
-All videos are designed to work with Flash or HTML5 compatible browsers using the H264 codec.
+The videos are designed to work in all compatible browsers (see System Requirements above for details).

 Text-to-speech can be activated in two ways.
 First, by clicking the Listen button at the top of an article section.
 This will open a window that displays the play controls, settings, and a “No Sound” link in case the audio does not play.
 Text-to-speech is also activated by selecting text in an article and clicking the pop-up button.

 When you click the Settings link, you can choose whether you want the text highlighting option to be on a word per word and/or sentence basis, or if you don’t want any highlighting.
 You can also adapt the speed of the reading and select a male or female voice.
 The “No Sound” link can be used if your system requirements do not allow for text highlighting to work and will download an mp3 file of the audio for that article section.

 The foreign language read-aloud feature allows users to translate article text and then listen in more than 100 languages, including Arabic, Chinese, French, German, Greek, Hebrew, Italian, Japanese, Korean, Polish, Portuguese, Russian, and Spanish.

 Enhanced Text Visibility